magicmq/pyspigot-documentation/scripts.md

 import pyspigot as ps
 from dev.magicmq.pyspigot.manager.script import RunResult

-loaded_script = ps.script.loadScript('script.py')
-run_result = ps.script.runScript(loaded_script)
+run_result = ps.script.loadScript('script.py')

 if (run_result == RunResult.SUCCESS):
-	print('The script is running!')
+	print('The script is running!') elif (run_result == RunResult.FAIL_ERROR):
+	print('The script did not load due to an error!')
 ```

 On line 1, we import PySpigot as `ps` to utilize the script manager (`script`).

 On line 2, we import `RunResult` to utilize it later to determine the outcome of loading the script.

 On line 4, we load the script with the name `script.py`.
-We assign the returned value to `loaded_script`, which represents the compiled version of the script, ready to be run.
+We assign the returned value to `loaded_script`, we assign the outcome of loading the script (`RunResult`) to `run_result`.

-On line 5, we run the script, passing the script object that we assigned on line 4.
-We assign the outcome of running the script, `RunResult`, to `run_result`.
+On line 6, we check if the outcome of loading the script was `RunResult.FAIL_ERROR` (which means the script did not load due to an error) and print a message to the console if this was the case.

-On line 7, we check if the outcome of running the script was `RunResult.SUCCESS` (which means the script ran successfully and is currently running), and enter the if statement if this is true.
+On line 8, we check if the outcome of loading the script was `RunResult.SUCCESS` (which means the script loaded successfully and is currently running) and print a message to the console if this was the case.

 ## Unloading a Script